 Hoppers, a Sri Lankan roadside snack are delicate sourdough crepes made with coconut milk and rice flour.
 Cooked in a high-sided spherical pan, the batter is swirled around during the cooking process making for lacey-crisp edges and a tender center.
 S.H.
 Fernando Jr., author of Rice & Curry says that they're a wonderful vehicle for scooping up saucy curries, or if you're a fan of all things eggy, feel free to crack an egg in the middle of one of these guys for a Sri Lankan breakfast of champions.

-Entries tagged with 'S.H.
-Fernando Jr'
+'S.H.
+Fernando Jr' on Serious Eats

 This Coconut Custard Pudding from S.H.
 Fernando Jr.'s Rice & Curry is a tropical take on a caramel custard.
 Instead of cream or milk, this recipe calls for thick coconut milk, resulting in a rich custard full of caramelized coconut notes, accented with nutmeg and cardamom.
 A scattering of crushed cashews are sprinkled on just before serving to add a crunch to the creamy custard.